beneviolabs/ft-allowance-agent/0.0.1/README.md

 1. If you wanna hide the bot, set the show_entry field in metadata.json file to false and run `nearai registry upload --bump` again to set the listing to private.

+1. If there is a dependency that needs to be updated, we need to submit a pull request to the nearai repo to update their aws_runner dependencies over [here](https://github.com/nearai/nearai/blob/main/aws_runner/frameworks/requirements-standard.txt).

 ### Troubleshooting deployments and the deployed running application